22.09.50 – Day 6 of Journey – Rana

 “I’ve never heard of that,” she shouted, “don’t lie to me.”

-“Don’t argue with her,” Cora said softly, “you’ll just upset her more.”
+Cora tapped my elbow and signed, "you’ll just upset her more.”

-She burst into tears.
+She burst into tears and screams.
 I crawled into the cart and put my arms around her.

 “He hears me not, but o’er the yawning deep